tunstek/poetry/i-filled-the-barrel.md

 There is a beautiful corner in my garden
-Underneath a giant apple tree that was planted by my great grandfather The sun casts its shadow just right on summer evenings And the birds love to perch and sing their tunes in the mornings - ‘Twas the perfect spot
+Underneath a giant apple tree that was planted by my great grandfather The sun casts its shadow just right on summer evenings And the birds love to perch and sing their tunes in the morning - ‘Twas the perfect spot
 I could scarcely think of any other